 - 1/4 cup English toffee bits (Bits-o-Brickle)

-- 2 cups fresh whipped cream
+- 2 cups fresh whipped cream for serving optional

 - After baking for 30 minutes, sprinkle the pecan-crunch streusel over the top of the custard.
 Continue to bake for an additional 30 minutes until the custard is set when gently shaken and the pecan-crunch streusel is golden.
 Cover the edge of the crust with aluminum foil to prevent over-browning, if needed.